-These noodles are rich, slurpable, and bursting with flavor thanks to a sizzling garlic-soy-peanut sauce that’ll make your kitchen smell like heaven.
+These rich, slurpable noodles are bursting with flavor thanks to a sizzling garlic-soy-peanut sauce that’ll make your kitchen smell like heaven.
+They’re inspired by Chinese-style peanut noodles, but with a little Rainbow Plant Life flair: indulgent-yet-wholesome (19g of plant-based protein!), super customizable, and a cinch to make.

 Ingredient notes